 (b) for each subsequent offence, to a fine of not less than $10,000 and not more than $50,000,

 or to imprisonment for a term of not more than six months, or to both.
 1997, c.
 12, s.
 7 (2).”

 Keep in mind with these penalties that the listed fines are also subject to the 25% victim fine surcharge in calculating the total-payable fine.
-Being convicted of driving on a suspended licence will also result in a further, mandatory 6 month suspension of your driver’s licence.
+Being convicted of driving on a suspended license will also result in a further, mandatory 6 month suspension of your driver’s license.

 WHAT CAN I DO?

 There are a few options available to you.

 If you have a ticket that has not yet gone to a conviction, the first option is to simply pay the fine and plead guilty to the offence(s).
 Doing so will result in your conviction and may lead to licensing or insurance issues.

 If you have gone to trial and been convicted by the court, you could decide to either simply pay the fine or, if appropriate, pursue an appeal to have the matter brought back before the court.
 Paying the fine completes your involvement with the court.
 An option in filing an appeal would be to ask the court to set aside the conviction and fine issued against you until your appeal is ruled on.
 If the court imposed fine is not paid by the set deadline, you could always apply to the court for an extension of time to pay.
 If your license is suspended due to non-payment, you will have to address the outstanding fine before being able to reinstate your license.